 For FY2008, the BLM requested \$32.1 million for management of wild horses and burros, a 12% decrease from the FY2006 and FY2007 level of \$36.4 million.
 The agency expected that the funding reduction would be achieved by reducing efforts to gather and remove animals from the range, at the time anticipating the removal of 830 animals in FY2008.
 Congress did not support the requested decrease, instead appropriating \$36.2 million for FY2008.
 For FY2009, the Administration has requested \$37.0 million.
+FY2009 appropriations have not been enacted to date.

 The level of funding that would be sufficient to care for wild horses and burros, achieve AML, and reduce long-term budgetary needs has been a matter of debate.
 A particular concern has been the cost of holding animals in facilities, in part in light of declining rates of adoption over the past several years.
-The potential cost of holding animals in all facilities for one year is \$26.4 million, which would be nearly three-quarters of BLM's FY2007 appropriation for wild horse and burro management.
-The BLM currently needs additional space in long-term holding facilities and has been soliciting bids for new facilities.
-Most recently, in January
+The potential cost of holding animals in all facilities for one year is \$26.4 million, which would be nearly three-quarters of BLM's FY2007 appropriation for wild horse and burro management.24 The BLM currently needs additional space in long-term holding facilities and has been soliciting bids for new facilities.
+Most recently, in June 2008, the agency solicited bids for contracts for one or more new pasture facilities.
+Each facility must be able to provide care for between 500 and 2,500 animals.